Downtown Pest: The New Imperial Capital 1867-1914

 Parliament, Kossuth Square, Holocaust Memorial, Liberty Square, St. Stephen’s Basilica

 Discover Pest, the lively, bustling financial and cultural center of the Hungarian nation.
 Construction boomed in the 19th century after the city gained new prominence as the second capital of the newly-created Austro-Hungarian Empire.
 Signs of that momentous 19th-century rise are everywhere to be found on this Budapest city tour, from the monumental Parliament, sweeping river promenades, art nouveau facades, grand squares, and boulevards.
-Your historian guide will also help you to explore Pest’s 20th-century tragedies, from the devastating genocide of its Jewish citizens in the Holocaust to the decades of suppression behind the Iron Curtain.
+Your historian guide will also help you explore Pest’s 20th-century tragedies, from the devastating genocide of its Jewish citizens in the Holocaust to the decades of suppression behind the Iron Curtain.
 Along the way, you’ll get acquainted with Budapest’s present position as a sophisticated modern capital often at odds with the contemporary trend of Hungarian national politics.

 Take in the monumental Parliament at Kossuth Square, the most expensive structure ever built in Hungary at its inauguration and symbol of Budapest’s rise.